gpoulter/python-ngram/docs/tutorial.rst

 Compare two strings using :meth:`~ngram.NGram.compare`:

 .. doctest::

     >>> import ngram
     >>> ngram.NGram.compare('Ham','Spam',N=1)
     0.4

-The :class:`~ngram.NGram` is an ordinary set augmented by the ability to search for members by n-gram similarity.
+The :class:`~ngram.NGram` class extends the builtin `set` class with the ability to search for members by n-gram similarity.

 Use :meth:`~ngram.NGram.search` to return similar items in a set, and :meth:`~ngram.NGram.find` to only return the most similar item:

 .. doctest::

     >>> G = ngram.NGram(['joe','joseph','jon','john','sally'])
     >>> G.search('jon')
     [('jon', 1.0), ('john', 0.375), ('joe', 0.25), ('joseph', 0.18181818181818182)]